dave-shawley/devpi-cookbook/HACKING.md

 First things first, lets get your ruby environment bootstrapped.
 If you don't have a *good* ruby development environment set up, then download and install [rvm][1.1] or [rbenv][1.2].
 After that, we can set up things the way that they should be set up.
-The examples in this document use *rbenv* with the [gemset plug-in][1.3] installed.

     prompt% gem install bundler --no-rdoc --no-ri
     Fetching: bundler-1.3.5.gem (100%)